Use our teacher resume examples and tips to create a professional resume that showcases your skills, work history and passion for teaching.

 Pros:

 Also known as a hybrid resume format, the combination resume format is a good choice if you are applying to jobs in areas outside of your field of study or relevant experience, as it highlights both transferable skills and work experiences.
 Hybrid resume is a catch-all term for some combination of a functional and a chronological resume.
-Some use this term to describe a format that an ATS can scan, basically a reverse chronological resume with an opening section focused on skills; some use this term to describe a format that an ATS doesn’t scan well such as a functional resume with some chronological component.
-Our advice is to create a resume with an opening section that highlights key skills or a professional summary that can be very effective and the ATS and hiring managers accept them.
-If that’s what a “hybrid format” means in this sense, hybrids are worth considering.
-More on that opening section to follow.
+This format can feature either an opening section that highlights key skills or a professional summary.

 Your resume header should contain crucial information such as your full name, your phone number, LinkedIn and additional contact information like portfolio links.
 Make sure to select a header that is easy to read and isn’t too boxy or distracting.

 Your resume summary or resume objective statement may only be a few sentences long but it’s key to grabbing employers’ attention.
 A summary which is preferred by most job seekers with experience is an overview of your best skills, work achievements and qualifications that is specifically tailored to the company.
-While an objective is used to tell a recruiter what your career goals are and your reasoning for applying to the role, its focus is on your career path.
+So, what is an objective on a resume?
+An objective is used to tell a recruiter what your career goals are and your reasoning for applying to the role, its focus is on your career path.

 Whether you choose to write a resume summary or resume objective, be sure to customize the opening statement, tweaking it when needed for specific positions.
 This is particularly important for mid- to late-career professional summary statements.